twilio/twilio-csharp/README.md

 ## Getting help

-If you need help installing or using the library, please contact Twilio Support at help@twilio.com first.
-Twilio's Support staff are well-versed in all of the Twilio Helper Libraries, and usually reply within 24 hours.
+If you need help installing or using the library, please check the [Twilio Support Help Center](https://support.twilio.com) first, and [file a support ticket](https://twilio.com/help/contact) if you don't find an answer to your question.

 If you've instead found a bug in the library or would like new features added, go ahead and open issues or pull requests against this repo!